franekl/fmri-reconstruction/Readme.md

 Hardware: initially on an NVIDIA L4 (24 GB) via Lightning.ai Studio, then on Google Cloud Services
 Logging: all runs tracked via Weights & Biases

+This project is a lightweight adaptation of [MindEyeV2](https://github.com/MedARC-AI/MindEyeV2/tree/main), originally developed by MedARC.

 ---

 ## Goals